MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/implementing-controls-using-typescript.md

 To create a new project:

-1. Open a **Developer Command Prompt for VS 2017** window.
+1. Open a **Developer Command Prompt for VS 2017 or higher** window.
 Create a new folder for the project using the following command:
     ```CLI
      mkdir LinearComponent
     ```